fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 ### Software

 * Adobe [Illustrator](https://www.adobe.com/uk/creativecloud/buy/students.html) (student discount) or Inkscape (free, open-source) (or other 2D vector software such as Affinity Designer)
-* Adobe [Photoshop](https://www.adobe.com/uk/creativecloud/buy/students.html) (student discount) or [GIMP](https://www.gimp.org) (free, open-source) (or other image editor: e.g. Pixelmater, Acorn on Mac, many more on Windows)
+* Adobe [Photoshop](https://www.adobe.com/uk/creativecloud/buy/students.html) (student discount) or [GIMP](https://www.gimp.org) (free, open-source) (or other image editor: e.g. Pixelmator, Acorn on Mac, many more on Windows)
 * Simple photo editing software – e.g. Apple/Windows Photos (free)
 * Simple video editing software – e.g. Free: iMovie, Windows Movie Maker.
 Paid: Final Cut Pro,  Adobe Lightroom
 * [Autodesk Fusion 360](https://www.autodesk.co.uk/products/fusion-360/students-teachers-educators) (free for education use)
 * [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura) (free)
 * Google Chrome or Safari for running web-based tools
 * An app for taking notes: Apple Notes, Evernote, Microsoft OneNote, or many others (Try a few out, and find one that suits your working style.
 You will need to take notes quickly and easily, so get comfortable with this tool.)
-* Screenshot / screencapture tool (these are built into macOS and Windows.
+* Screenshot / screen-capture tool (these are built into macOS and Windows.
 Find out how to use them.)

 ### Equipment